jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 And in this book, you're saying, actually, no, the problems are still there and the solutions are still there.
 They're just encoded differently.
 Is that a fair characterization?

-**Bob**:That's a very fair characterization, yes. but And you're right.
+**Bob**: That's a very fair characterization, yes. but And you're right.
 I mean, there has been this attitude amongst certain functional programming tribes.
 Where it's like, OK, everybody else is wrong.
 We're the only ones who are right.
 And those OO guys just got it everything wrong.
 The OO is just awful.
 And all this design pattern stuff was nonsense.
 It was just put in there because they were bad languages.
 And so forget everything else and just write functions.

 As if just writing functions isn't what we've been doing the whole time.

 All right.
 So, another question I had was you have some...
 So, I've read the book.
 I purchased the book and I read the book.
 And I highly recommend it to anyone who who's thinking of ah reading a book on functional programming.

-**Bob**:thank you
+**Bob**: thank you

 **Jesse**: So, you say that, you know, in mutable languages, behaviours flow through objects.
 Whereas in functional languages, objects flow through behaviors.
 And you give some examples in the book of showing side by side, like an honest comparison.
 Here's the object-oriented approach.
 Here's the functional programming approach.
 And there's one example where there's a tie, but in all the other examples, functional programming seems to come out ahead.

 And I'm wondering, Do you think there are domains for which object oriented programming is the superior a approach or is it that it's actually, it's not really domain specific.
 You can just pick either option in any case.
 Cause it seemed like by the end of the book, I was like, it sounds like what Bob Martin is saying is that functional programming is like pretty much just the better option.

-**Bob**:what i'm What I'm hoping came through is that functional programming should be one of the tools in your toolkit.
+**Bob**: what i'm What I'm hoping came through is that functional programming should be one of the tools in your toolkit.

 And it it fits in a part of the of the programming domain, which is pretty high level.
 So we yeah object-oriented, let's start over at the start, functional, it's been a long day, structured programming, lets us build up functions pretty much in the small.
 We can build up small little functions that have while loops and if statements and follow the the rules of functional programming.
 So I like to think of them as the bricks in some kind of a building.